aiterusawato/satogu/acnh/flowers/simple.md

 layout: acnh
 ---

-Use this guide to learn the basics of flower mechanics and obtain all the flowers you want easily.
+Learn the basics of flower mechanics and obtain all the flowers you want easily.

-This guide shows the simplest combinations for getting every non-base flower color.

-> There are hundreds of different possible combinations to get a particular flower color.
-> Don't be surprised if you get a particular flower color from a combination not listed here.

 * Contents